 4. Easier to Make Friends.
 Seniors with pets meet more people and like to talk about their pets.

 5. Seniors Become More Active.
-Seniors with pets go for more walks and are generally more active than those without pets.6.
-Pets are Friends.
-Most everyone, but especially seniors, will say that pets are their friends.
+Seniors with pets go for more walks and are generally more active than those without pets.

 7. Pets Fight Loneliness.
 You are less likely to be lonely with a canine friend around.